ETHZ-RobotX/smb_path_planner/README.md

 ```
 $ roslaunch smb_navigation navigate2d_ompl.launch sim:=false use_global_map:=true
 ```
+This works also with the standard `move_base` global planner.

 A script to generate a global map from a `*.pcd` file is also given.
 To generate a global map usable by `move_base`, follow these steps:
 1. Navigate to: `$ cd smb_path_planner/smb_navigation/script`
 2. Make the script exectuable: `$ chomod +x pcd_to_gridmap.sh`